 GREAT BUCK LAKE-Our lake is always open.
 Check with the Campmasters and/or Ranger for ice skating conditions.
 Ice Skating on Great Buck Lake is at your own risk!
 Fishing is permitted on a catch and release basis.
 Pennsylvania fishing laws do apply to our lake.
 Do not take or kill the grass carp in the lake, they control the algae.

 INDOOR FIRE PROTECTION-Smoke detectors are installed in all of our buildings for your protection.
 It is a violation of local fire codes to tamper in any way with the smoke detectors.
 Units may be fined and loose camping privileges if they violate the fire code.

 B.S.A.
-SMOKING POLICY-There is no smoking allowed in buildings, on the porches of buildings or around children.
+TOBACCO POLICY-There is no smoking allowed in buildings, on the porches of buildings.
+No tobacco use is permitted around children.
 Your cooperation with this policy is appreciated.

 SERVICE PROJECTS-Conservation and maintenance projects for the benefit of our camp are always available.
 See the Campmasters and/or Ranger for details.

 PROHIBITED AT OCKANICKON-The following items are simply not tolerated on our property: alcoholic beverages, illegal drugs, fireworks, firearms (other than those that are part of an approved shooting activity).
 Your cooperation is appreciated.

 REFUNDS-Weekend reservation fees are due with the camping application and they are non-refundable and non-transferable.